 Ooze Saga is a vanilla server-rendered Rails app, filled with art and assets I've created.
 Partially, I wanted the app to feel like the web games of yesteryear (which were all server-rendered), but I also needed an infastructure where I could quickly build/alter features and test new game mechanics.
 Some interactions would benefit from having a more robut front-end implementation, but rails gets me 90% of the way.

 Treebie is a database for thoughtful cannabis product reviews.

 As a cannabis consumer myself, I found product reviews largely useless and not very informative.
 This project was simply an attempt to create a review platform that inspired more thoughtful (and funny) product reviews.

-Treebie was made over a few weekends using rails and postgres (hosted on heroku).
+Treebie was made over a few weekends using rails and postgres.
 I really enjoy working w/ rails and still love the simplicity of server-rendered pages (even if they aren't en vogue at the moment).
 I leveraged a simple CSS framework which I cooked up a while back to make styling fast and lightweight.
 I was able to pre-populate the manufacturers database with spreadsheets from the Coloardo licensing board's website and the product and review pages are server-rendered optimized for maximum SEO value (search for specific product keywords is now where most of the traffic comes from).